 Older Americans Month events and activities will be posted in AgeWise King County in the months leading up to and through May of each year.
 Additional events may be posted on the Area Agency on Aging calendar.
 To submit event information, e-mail AgeWise King County editor email@example.com.

 Administration on Community Living Resources (ACL)

 Theme: The ACL sets the theme for Older Americans Month.
-The 2016 theme is "Blaze a Trail," acknowledging the perennial contributions of older adults to our nation and celebrating how older adults take charge of their health, get engaged in their communities, and make a positive impact in the lives of others.
+The 2016 theme was "Blaze a Trail," acknowledging the perennial contributions of older adults to our nation and celebrating how older adults take charge of their health, get engaged in their communities, and make a positive impact in the lives of others.

-Social media: Visit our Pinterest Older Americans Month page!
+Social media: Visit our Pinterest Older Americans Month page.